 Turns Count displays the current number of times the encoder has made a full revolution.
 An incrementing positive value indicates it is rotating in the forward direction.
 A decrementing value indicates it is rotating in the reverse direction.
-A negative value indicates it has rotated in the reverse direction beyond the value of 0.
+A negative value indicates it is rotating in the reverse direction beyond the value of 0.

 RPM displays the current estimated speed of the encoder in revolutions per minute.
-Reported RPM is directional and is dependent on rotation and quadrature direction setting.

 Accuracy of this measurement may be impacted by high speed or high CPR units.